 If you want to buy a memory foam mattress for instance, make a list of the features you want and compare the price.

 Frequently Asked Questions

-Q – Which type of RV Mattress is best?
+4. Which Type of RV Mattress is Best?

 Mattresses for motorhomes are so important as driving a hulking vehicle like an RV takes its toll, and at the end of a long day, you just want to lie down and relax.
 With the right mattress your RV definitely feels like home.